-Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of finding SP01 Presumption in favour of sustainable development The policy sets the Council's commitment to the implementation of the presumption through decision making in accordance with the NPPF.
-South Pennine Moors Loss of supporting feeding sites Recreational pressures Eutrophication of heaths from air pollution Pet predation Changes in hydrology Unlikely Low Unlikely None No specific site allocations.
-Policy SP02 confirms that the policy is implemented within settlement boundaries meaning that the policy is primarily directed to locations which are largely outside the influence of the South Pennines SPA.
-General presumption in favour of sustainable growth.
-Development which accords with policy and/or the NPPF will be approved.
-Both the policy and NPPF ensure no significant effect on European sites.
-SP02 Spatial Strategy Sets the settlement hierarchy confirming the role of each settlement in meeting development needs over the plan period.
-South Pennine Moors Loss of supporting feeding sites Recreational pressures Eutrophication of heaths from air pollution Pet predation Changes in hydrology Unlikely Low Unlikely None The policy directs the majority of future development needed towards the main towns of the borough encouraging the redevelopment of brownfield sites and in turn safeguarding rural areas from significant growth.
-This also reduces the potential for pollution in sensitive locations as new development occurs nearby to existing services, residents and sources of employment encouraging sustainable travel patterns.
-Development needs can be met in locations outside the influence of the South Pennines SPA reducing potential recreational pressure.
-When the risk of LSE's read in conjunction with the other policies is greatly reduced.
-SP03 Distribution of Development Distributes housing and employment towards the identified sub-areas of Pendle.
-South Pennine Moors Loss of supporting feeding sites Recreational pressures Eutrophication of heaths from air pollution Pet predation Changes in hydrology Unlikely Low Unlikely None The policy directs the majority of future development need towards the main towns of the borough, with a relatively limited amount of growth anticipated in rural and sensitive locations.
-Development needs can be met in locations outside the influence of the South Pennines SPA.
-When the risk of LSE's read in conjunction with the other policies is greatly reduced.
-SP04 Retail and Town Centre Hierarchy Sets the strategic approach to retail development within the borough confirming the role of each centre in meeting future retail needs. • None None None None None None Designates town centres as the priority locations for retail development.
-No effect on European Sites.
-SP05 Green Belt The policy seeks to maintain and safeguard the openness of defined Green Belt land within the borough South Pennine Moors Supporting feeding sites None None Positive No Policy seeks to maintain the openness of the Green Belt.
-The boundary of Green Belt defined within the policy map.
-Development within the Green Belt is considered inappropriate except where it complies with the NPPF (paragraphs 154 and 155).
+Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of SP01 Presumption in favour of sustainable development The policy sets the Council's commitment to the implementation of the presumption through decision making in accordance with the NPPF.
+South Pennine Moors Loss of supporting feeding sites Recreational pressures Eutrophication of heaths from air pollution Pet predation Changes in hydrology Unlikely Low Unlikely None No specific s Policy SP02 implementer meaning that locations who of the South General pre- growth.
+Development the NPPF with Both the po- effect on Europent SP02 Spatial Strategy Sets the settlement hierarchy confirming the role of each settlement in meeting development needs over the plan period.
+South Pennine Moors Loss of supporting feeding sites Recreational pressures Eutrophication of heaths from air pollution Pet predation Changes in hydrology Unlikely Low Unlikely None The policy d development the borough brownfield s areas from s This also reas sensitive load nearby to exo of employment patterns.
+Development outside the reducing po When the rit the other policy SP03 Distribution of Development Distributes housing and employment towards the identified sub-areas of Pendle.
+South Pennine Moors Loss of supporting feeding sites Recreational pressures Eutrophication of heaths from air pollution Pet predation Changes in hydrology Unlikely Low Unlikely None The policy of development the borough growth antiplocations.
+Development outside the outside the restricted the other policy of the other policy.
+SP04 Retail and Town Centre Hierarchy Sets the strategic approach to retail development within the borough confirming the role of each centre in meeting future retail needs. • None None None None None None Designates for retail de No effect or SP05 Green Belt The policy seeks to maintain and safeguard the openness of defined Green Belt land within the borough • South Pennine Moors Supporting feeding sites None None Positive No Policy seeks Green Belt.
+The bounda policy map.
+Development inappropria NPPF (paraget)